makeabilitylab/physcomp/electronics/series-parallel.md

 Stop for a moment.
 Think about these results.
 Do they *conceptually* make sense?

 Using Ohm's Law, we found that **10 times** as much current flows through the $$I_1$$ branch as the $$I_2$$ branch.
-Indeed, this exactly matches the ratio of the two resistors R1 and R2: R2 is 10 times larger than R1 and thus will restrict far more current.
+Indeed, this exactly matches the ratio of the two resistors R1 and R2: R1 is 10 times smaller than R2 and thus, more current will flow through $$I_1$$ branch (10x more!).
 This makes sense: just as more water will flow through a branch with less resistance, so too will more current flow through the path of less resistance.

 #### Step 5: Finally, solve for $$I_{Total}$$